bnoordhuis/node-buffertools/README.md

 The API is still in flux but here are the goodies so far.

+Note that most methods that take a buffer as a second argument, will also accept a string.

 ### buffertools.clear(buffer)

 Clear the buffer.
 This is equivalent to `buffertools.fill(buffer, 0)`.